Chapter 0: Intro - Yamaha USA

 Image of tone board

 Meanwhile, two different types of Tone Modules containing presets were made available: the First Standard (or “black”) modules represented the initial lot, and the Second Standard (or “red”) modules were released later.
-You can see an actual GX-1 for yourself at Innovation Road—the Yamaha musical instrument museum that we opened in 2018.
+You can see an actual GX-1 for yourself at Innovation Road—the Yamaha musical instrument museum opened in 2018.
 Although the instrument normally came with a fixed bench, our display model has a powered one that can be adjusted back and forth and side to side.
 This limited-edition model was made at the request of company president Kawakami for use in Electone competitions and at music schools all over Japan, and the powered bench ensured that children as well as adults could play it without difficulty.

 Manual image